Table of Contents

 For applications/sites that require lots of reads from the database and serve a lot of static content, you might want to add a Memcached layer to your cloud system architecture to offload a read-heavy database.
 Memcached is an open source distributed memory object caching system that's ideal for speeding up dynamic web applications by alleviating database load.
 In the example diagram below, the application servers can still make writes to the database, but many commonly used objects will be retrieved from one of the Memcached servers instead of the Master-DB server.

-RightScale's Grid Edition provides a back-end batch processing framework that provides a more efficient solution for processing a group of jobs (work units) by taking advantage of the scalable compute capacity of cloud computing infrastructures such as Amazon EC2.
+RightScale's Grid Edition provides a back-end batch processing framework that provides a more efficient solution for processing a group of jobs (work units) by taking advantage of the scalable compute capacity of cloud computing infrastructures.
 Create a grid application that will scale based on the number of jobs in the queue or how long a sample of jobs has been in the queue.

 This is the most common way to scale an application for batch processing is by the number of jobs in the queue.